jaiswalshivani02/shivanijaiswal-Excalidraww3/README.md

 In the last week, we will be focusing on using JavaScript to shapes and adding functionalities to enhance the user experience..

-## UI Reference
-For design and functionality inspiration, we will be using the [Excalidraw](https://excalidraw.com/) as a reference.

 ## Project Status
 This project is currently under development and is a work in progress  Tasks are scheduled to be completed within a three-week timeframe, with weekly updates on our progress.
 Please check back regularly for the latest updates and contributions.